Rotorua Branch: Reopening

 The interested parties planned to establish a working group to determine the level of demand and economic feasibility of services on the line.

 In December 2009 KiwiRail leased the Rotorua Branch line (Putaruru - Koutu) to the Rotorua Ngongotaha Rail Trust, which has since worked on plans to turn the unused corridor and track into a tourism venture.
 The trust has restored part of the line and did initially have discussions with the Rotorua District Council to assist with its plans to continue the national cycleway system in the District at the time of acquiring the line.
 The trust hopes that when the line is fully repaired, it will be possible for freight and passenger services to resume, with steam enthusiast operators from around New Zealand, able to bring their own excursion trains to Rotorua.

+Current status

-Mamaku-based adventure tourism company Rail Riders have been granted a rail operating licence to run services on the Rotorua Branch.
-Working with KiwiRail and the Rotorua-Ngongotaha Rail Trust, the company operates its New Zealand-designed and built "rail cruisers" on a section of the branch line between Mamaku and Tarukenga (since 2011), with plans to later extend to Rotorua-Mamaku.
-They have constructed a station at Mamaku and plan to build another in Rotorua when services are extended there.
+The line remains closed to heavy rail traffic, while the eastern section from the summit at Mamaku towards Rotorua is used by rail adventure tourism company New Zealand Rail Ventures trading as Railcruising.
+Working with KiwiRail, the company operates its New Zealand-designed and built "rail cruisers" on a section of the branch line between Mamaku and Ngongotaha,.
+They have constructed a station at Mamaku and Ngongotaha (2024).

+Many sections of the western track from Mamaku towards Putāruru have been lifted or are heavily overgrown and not used.
+The lower portions of the track in Putāruru where it branches off the Kinleith Branch are heavily overgrown with gorse and blackberry - some sections have been commandeered by neighbouring businesses for temporary storage, in other places the track has been lifted and no signs of its existence remain.